canonical/ubuntu-boards-documentation/reference/sifive-hifive-unmatched.rst

 #.
 Connect the USB UART cable to the :term:`UART` header (see `UART console`_
    and :doc:`/how-to/uart-console`)

 #.
-Power on the board
+Power on the board; if there is no operating system already on the NVMe
+   drive, skip to step 8

 #.
 When "Hit any key to stop autoboot" is displayed, press :kbd:`Enter`